 Most people think about growing plants when starting a garden.
-Organic Growers School urges you to think about growing the soil.
+Organic Growers School urges you to think about growing your soil.
 The soil in your garden will be the foundation of everything that happens, and the better you care for it, the better your garden will grow.
-The soil grows the plants, not you, so take care of your soil and it will take care of the rest.
+The soil grows the plants, so take care of your soil and it will take care of the rest.

 The biggest thing to keep in mind when you endeavor to grow soil is to build organic matter.
-Organic matter is the ecologically-rich portion of soil that works all the magic.
-It’s sticky, holding nutrients and absorbing water, so that plants can thrive.
+Organic matter is the ecologically rich portion of soil that works all the magic.
+It’s sticky—holding nutrients and absorbing water—so that plants can thrive.
 If you’ve ever seen the dark, black soil of a well-tended garden, that’s the soil you’re striving for.
 Black soil = carbon.
 Carbon = organic matter.

 Building soil organic matter is a slow, intentional process, so don’t get into a rush.
 It takes from 100 to 1000 years to form just one centimeter of soil organic matter.
 Think of growing your soil as an investment that you won’t regret.

-Soil building is the work of the soil food web, which is the vast community of organisms that live and feed in the ground.
+Soil building is the work of the soil food web—the vast community of organisms that live and feed in the ground.
 Just one teaspoon of soil contains 100 million to one BILLION bacteria, and that doesn’t even include the protozoa, nematodes, mites, springtails, rotifers, tardigrades, insects, spiders, earthworms, snails, slugs, and even birds that make the soil food-web work.
 If you were thinking that all bacteria, mites, and nematodes were bad, gardening will introduce you to the truth of beneficial microorganisms.
 As you delve deeper and deeper into growing your soil, tending your garden, and living more organically, you will discover the incredibly important role that beneficial bacteria and other microorganisms play in our lives.
 Not just in our gardens, but also in our bodies, our water, and the air we breathe.

 - Adding animal manures (raw manures in fall, composted manures in spring)